philcryer/fak3r.com/content/post/build-a-headless-spotify-connect-server.md

 * [CAT6 Gigabit Ethernet Cable](http://www.microcenter.com/product/431178/CAT6_Gigabit_Ethernet_Cable_for_Raspberry_Pi), about $6 USD
 * [Blue Jeans Cable LC-1 Low Capacitance Audio Cable (RCA)](https://www.bluejeanscable.com/store/audio/index.htm), which is priced by length, so for a 2 foot pair with Techflex it's about $35 USD.

-So I've had this setup for years, if I were to do it again today I'd consider a few things before I stated:
+So I've had this setup for years, if I were to do it again today I'd take a fresh look and review a few things before I stated:

 * [The Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/), this is the latest Rasberry Pi, and it's the same price as the old one but it's faster, has more RAM, updated components, there's really no reason not to get it.
 * [HiFiBerry DAC pro XLR](https://www.hifiberry.com/shop/boards/hifiberry-dac-pro-xlr/), currently about $60 USD.
 This is a bit of an edge case, this board uses XLR connections instead of RCA, which is more of what the pros use, but it's not common with most stereo equipment, so you'd know if this was an option for you.